wacncontent/CustomizeTool/output/articles/storage/storage-azure-cli.md

 The Azure CLI provides a set of open source, cross-platform commands for working with the Azure Platform.
 It provides much of the same functionality found in the Azure Management Portal as well as rich data access functionality.

-In this guide, we’ll explore how to use [Azure Command-Line Interface (Azure CLI)](../xplat-cli-install.md) to perform a variety of development and administration tasks with Azure Storage.
+In this guide, we’ll explore how to use [Azure Command-Line Interface (Azure CLI)](/documentation/articles/xplat-cli-install) to perform a variety of development and administration tasks with Azure Storage.
 We recommend that you download and install or upgrade to the latest Azure CLI before using this guide.

 This guide assumes that you understand the basic concepts of Azure Storage.
 The guide provides a number of scripts to demonstrate the usage of the Azure CLI with Azure Storage.
 Be sure to update the script variables based on your configuration before running each script.

 > [AZURE.NOTE] The guide provides the Azure CLI command and script examples running in Azure Service Management mode (ASM).
-See [Using the Azure CLI for Mac, Linux, and Windows with Azure Resource Management](../azure-cli-arm-commands.md#azure-storage-commands-to-manage-your-storage-objects) for Azure CLI commands for storage in Azure Resource Management (ARM) mode.
+See [Using the Azure CLI for Mac, Linux, and Windows with Azure Resource Management](/documentation/articles/azure-cli-arm-commands#azure-storage-commands-to-manage-your-storage-objects) for Azure CLI commands for storage in Azure Resource Management (ARM) mode.

 ## Get started with Azure Storage and the Azure CLI in 5 minutes

 This guide uses Ubuntu for examples, but other OS platforms should perform similarly.

-**New to Azure:** Get a Microsoft Azure subscription and a Microsoft account associated with that subscription.
-For information on Azure purchase options, see [Free Trial](http://azure.microsoft.com/pricing/free-trial/), [Purchase Options](http://azure.microsoft.com/pricing/purchase-options/), and [Member Offers](http://azure.microsoft.com/pricing/member-offers/) (for members of MSDN, Microsoft Partner Network, and BizSpark, and other Microsoft programs).
+**New to Azure:** Get a Windows Azure subscription and a Microsoft account associated with that subscription.
+For information on Azure purchase options, see [Trial](/pricing/1rmb-trial/), [Purchase Options](/pricing/overview/), and [Member Offers](http://azure.microsoft.com/pricing/member-offers/) (for members of MSDN, Microsoft Partner Network, and BizSpark, and other Microsoft programs).

-See [Manage Accounts, Subscriptions, and Administrative Roles](https://msdn.microsoft.com/library/azure/hh531793.aspx) for more information about Azure subscriptions.
+See [Manage Accounts, Subscriptions, and Administrative Roles](https://msdn.microsoft.com/zh-cn/library/azure/hh531793.aspx) for more information about Azure subscriptions.

-**After creating a Microsoft Azure subscription and account:**
+**After creating a Windows Azure subscription and account:**

-1. Download and install the Azure CLI following the instructions outlined in [Install the Azure CLI](../xplat-cli-install.md).
+1. Download and install the Azure CLI following the instructions outlined in [Install the Azure CLI](/documentation/articles/xplat-cli-install).
 2. Once the Azure CLI has been installed, you will be able to use the azure command from your command-line interface (Bash, Terminal, Command prompt) to access the Azure CLI commands.
 Type `azure` command and you should see the following output.

     ![Azure Command Output][Image1]